 There are a lot of things that could be causing sound issues on your Chromebook, and I will attempt to address the big ones here.

 So, your sound isn’t working on your Chromebook, what should you do?

-Well let’s start with the basics.
-The really basic basics.
+Well, let’s start with the basics.
+The fundamentals.
 Let’s make sure you haven’t inadvertently muted your Chromebook by pressing the mute button on your keyboard.

 Simply press the volume UP button a few times and make sure the volume is actually turned up, and test your audio.

 If it’s still not working, make sure you’re not casting to a Chromecast, or Google Cast enabled device.
 Do check this, click on your profile picture in the bottom-right corner and you should see an option for casting.

 Ok, so your volume is turned up, and you’re not casting but your audio still isn’t working.
 What next?

 Click on your profile picture again, and select the audio option and make sure that your audio is set to the correct Output.